Bull Terriers

 HISTORY:

-The story of how the Bull Terrier came into existence begins in the middle ages, with the sport of baiting.
-This is a blood sport in which a game dog is pitted against a confined animal in order to attack and subdue or even kill it.
-Baiting was rather popular in England during this time and all classes of people would frequent the gaming pits for entertainment and gambling.
-Members of society, from the very rich to the very poor could be found at the gaming pits, and it was common for large amounts of money to change hands in wagers on the outcome of these contests.
-So popular was the sport that nearly every town and village in England had its own gaming pit, where dogs would come up against trained bulls, bears, and other large and fierce animals in contests that were often not concluded until one of the animals was dead or incapacitated.
+The story of how the Bull Terrier came into existence begins in the Middle Ages, with the sport of baiting.
+Baiting was a blood sport in which a game dog was pitted against a confined animal to attack, subdue, or even kill it.
+This sport was popular in England, and people from all social classes, from the rich to the poor, would frequent gaming pits for entertainment and gambling.
+Large amounts of money were often wagered on the outcome of these contests.
+Almost every town and village in England had a gaming pit where dogs would face off against trained bulls, bears, and other large, fierce animals in battles that often ended in death or incapacitation for one of the animals.

-In the bull-baiting contests, the object was for the dog to stay low and strike at the bull’s nose in order to render the larger animal helpless.
-These dogs were well trained and extremely determined in the fight.
-Often the dog would hold onto the nose of the bull even when being violently swung in the air.
-Rather than let go or get tossed off by the animal, the dogs would hold onto the nose of the beast until its teeth broke off, its limbs were broken, or in some cases until the dog was dead.
-These fighting breeds of dog became fierce, determined, and brave throughout their long careers in the gaming arena.
+In bull-baiting contests, the goal was for the dog to stay low and strike at the bull’s nose, rendering the larger animal helpless.
+These dogs were highly trained and extremely determined.
+The dogs would often hold on to the bull’s nose, even when violently tossed into the air, not letting go until the bull’s teeth broke, its limbs were damaged, or sometimes until the dog itself was killed.
+These fighting breeds of dogs became fierce, brave, and resolute throughout their long careers in the gaming arena.

-The first bull runs that took place in England were believed to have been held in Stamford in 1209, during the reign of King John.
-It is thought however, that baiting began much earlier than that in the shops of butchers who would use dogs to bait the bulls in order to tenderize the meat for consumption.
-Later writings suggest that the sport of baiting became highly popular as a form of diversion and entertainment.
-Baiting continued to increase in fame with the passing years, and a demand arose for dogs that were highly skilled and qualified at the sport.
-Dogs were selectively bred for the sport based on valor, viciousness, and power.
-So popular were these fights, that bull baiting was considered to be a national sport in England from the 13th to the 18th centuries.
+The first bull runs in England were believed to have been held in Stamford in 1209, during the reign of King John.
+However, it is thought that baiting began much earlier in butchers’ shops, where dogs were used to bait bulls to tenderize meat.
+As the sport gained popularity, it became a form of diversion and entertainment.
+Over time, a demand arose for dogs that were highly skilled at the sport, leading to selective breeding based on valor, viciousness, and power.
+Bull-baiting was considered a national sport in England from the 13th to the 18th centuries.

-To address these new needs, breeders began crossing the old English type Bull Dog with differing Terrier breeds.
-These Bull and Terrier crosses produced dogs that possessed the alertness and agility of the Terrier with the addition of power, tenacity, and a high pain threshold which were common traits of the Bull Dog.
-This new Bull and Terrier type quickly gained a reputation for being a fierce “canine gladiator”, willing to fight to the death to please their master.
+To meet these new requirements, breeders began crossing the old English Bulldog with various terrier breeds.
+These Bull and Terrier crosses combined the alertness and agility of the terrier with the power, tenacity, and pain tolerance of the Bulldog.
+This new type quickly gained a reputation as a “canine gladiator” due to its fierce nature.

-A firmly established breed by the beginning of the 20th century, the Bull Terrier’s popularity continues to grow.
-It is currently ranked 53rd out of 167 dog breeds on the AKC’s 2010 most popular dog breeds list; up from 78th place in 2000.
+By the beginning of the 20th century, the Bull Terrier had become a firmly established breed, and its popularity continues to grow.
+It is currently ranked 53rd out of 167 dog breeds on the AKC’s 2010 most popular dog breeds list, up from 78th place in 2000.

 APPEARANCE:

-The Bull Terrier is a proud and noble breed; strong, tough, and scrappy, it was known as a fierce “gladiator” in the world of dog fighting.
-From this past and the necessary breeding of a dog with such a reputation to uphold, the Bull Terrier was developed into a muscular and athletic dog breed, with an intimidating presence, despite its pleasing personality.
-Although there is no specific height requirement for the Bull Terrier breed, they generally stand 21 to 24 inches at the withers and can weigh 50 to 85 lbs.
+The Bull Terrier is a proud and noble breed—strong, tough, and scrappy.
+Known as a fierce “gladiator” in the world of dog fighting, the Bull Terrier was developed to uphold this reputation, resulting in a muscular and athletic dog with an intimidating presence despite its pleasing personality.
+While there is no specific height requirement for the breed, Bull Terriers generally stand between 21 to 24 inches at the withers and typically weigh between 50 and 85 pounds.

-The head and skull of the Bull Terrier is a signature feature of the breeds.
-The head is egg-shaped or oval throughout, possessing no noticeable curves or indentations.
-The appearance of the head should suggest fullness to the facial structure.
-The skull should curve slightly toward the nose, with a visibly longer space between the nose and eyes than there is between eyes and the top of the head.
-There is no stop and the black nose should tip forward at the end and be possessing of strong nostrils; with a tight jaw displaying a level or scissors bite.
-A flat forehead separates, ever so slightly, small and erect ears.
-Set high on the Bull Terrier’s head and deep into the face, the eager eyes are piercingly dark and triangular in shape.
-The eyes express intelligence and an intense devotion to its master.
-The Bull Terrier/Miniature Bull Terrier breeds are the only dogs known to have triangular shaped eyes.
+The head and skull of the Bull Terrier are signature features of the breed.
+The head is egg-shaped or oval, with no noticeable curves or indentations.
+The appearance of the head should suggest fullness in the facial structure.
+The skull should curve slightly toward the nose, with a visibly longer space between the nose and eyes than between the eyes and the top of the head.
+There is no stop, and the black nose should be tipped slightly forward with strong nostrils.
+The jaw is tight and displays a level or scissor bite.
+A flat forehead slightly separates the small, erect ears, which are set high on the head and deep into the face.
+The eyes are dark, triangular, and express intelligence and intense devotion to its master.
+The Bull Terrier and Miniature Bull Terrier are the only dog breeds known to have triangular-shaped eyes.

-The arched neck is narrow at the top and widens slightly into broad and flat shoulders.
+The Bull Terrier’s neck is arched, narrow at the top, and widens slightly into broad, flat shoulders.
 Both the neck and shoulders are strong and muscular.
-The well-built shoulder blades should give way to straight and largely boned forelegs.
-The Bull Terrier’s back is short, arching faintly at the loin.
-The body is round with well sprung and deep ribs, and a chest that is wide and profound.
-The tummy should tuck up elegantly.
-Hindquarters are solid and powerful, with extremely muscular thighs and well bent stifle joints, with short and straight pasterns.
-The tail of the Miniature Bull Terrier is short and straight, set high and level with the back, it is thick at the base and tapers to a point.
-The feet are well arched, compact, and round for both front and back paws.
+Well-built shoulder blades give way to straight, heavily-boned forelegs.
+The Bull Terrier’s back is short, with a slight arch at the loin.
+Its body is round with well-sprung, deep ribs and a wide, profound chest.
+The tummy tucks up elegantly.
+The hindquarters are solid and powerful, with extremely muscular thighs and well-bent stifle joints, along with short, straight pasterns.
+The tail of the Miniature Bull Terrier is short and straight, set high and level with the back.
+It is thick at the base and tapers to a point.
+The feet are well-arched, compact, and round for both front and back paws.

-The Bull Terrier sports a very short and tight fitting coat of harsh, but shiny hair.
-The breed may display a solid white coat or other solid colors, or may be spotted, with any color combination being permitted.
+The Bull Terrier has a very short, tight-fitting coat of harsh, shiny hair.
+The breed may have a solid white coat or other solid colors, or may be spotted, with any color combination being permissible.

 TEMPERAMENT:

-Having originally been bred to be a ferocious fighting dog, there has been much discussion about the safety of owning a Bull Terrier or Miniature Bull Terrier.
-The American Temperament Test Society (ATTS), an organization that performs tests to weed out potentially dangerous dogs from breeding programs, has reported consistently high passing rates for both the Bull Terrier and its smaller sibling , the Miniature Bull Terrier, a pass rate of about 90%.
-Generally, these breeds are no more aggressive towards other dogs, than they are towards people.
-Though once fierce little gladiators in the dog-fighting arena; both the full sized version of the Bull Terrier and Miniature Bull Terriers are much gentler breeds today.
+Having originally been bred as a ferocious fighting dog, there has been much discussion about the safety of owning a Bull Terrier or Miniature Bull Terrier.
+The American Temperament Test Society (ATTS), an organization that evaluates dogs for temperament and safety, has reported consistently high passing rates for both the Bull Terrier and Miniature Bull Terrier, with a pass rate of about 90%.
+Generally, these breeds are no more aggressive toward other dogs than they are toward people.
+While they were once fierce gladiators in the dog-fighting arena, both the full-sized Bull Terrier and the Miniature Bull Terrier are much gentler breeds today.

-The Bull Terrier will become much attached to its owner and family, and will want to be included in all activities.
-The breed greatly enjoys spending time with human companions and an active and lively breed of dog that loves to play, especially to play rough.
-A Bull Terrier can be a tough playmate and may knock over small children.
-As such, the Bull Terrier is not recommended as a companion to fragile people, like young children, the elderly, or the infirm.
+The Bull Terrier forms strong bonds with its owner and family, wanting to be involved in all activities.
+This active and lively breed enjoys spending time with human companions and loves to play, especially rough play.
+However, a Bull Terrier can be a tough playmate and may unintentionally knock over small children.
+As such, the Bull Terrier is not recommended as a companion for fragile individuals such as young children, the elderly, or the infirm.

-The breed does possess a strong prey drive, and will often chase smaller animals; therefore a Bull Terrier should always be kept on a leash when being walked or in a fenced yard when playing.
-Bull Terriers are not recommended for households with other animals, because of this natural inclination toward chasing prey.
-This breed can easily cause injury or death to other pets like cats, rabbits, and hamsters due to their smaller size.
-The breed does have a tendency to be aggressive toward other dogs because of their early development, and therefore it is recommended that a Bull Terrier be the only pet in a household.
-An unaltered male Bull Terrier may not behave well toward other male dogs, even in a brief encounter while walking; owners should keep adequate distance between their Bull Terrier and other dogs they encounter on the street.
+The Bull Terrier also has a strong prey drive and may chase smaller animals.
+As a result, it should always be kept on a leash when being walked or in a securely fenced yard when playing.
+Bull Terriers are not recommended for households with other animals due to their inclination toward chasing prey.
+This breed can easily cause injury or death to smaller pets like cats, rabbits, or hamsters.
+Bull Terriers may also be aggressive toward other dogs because of their early development as fighting dogs.
+Therefore, it is recommended that a Bull Terrier be the only pet in a household.
+An unaltered male Bull Terrier may also display aggressive behavior toward other male dogs, even during brief encounters on walks.
+Owners should maintain a safe distance between their Bull Terrier and other dogs they encounter on the street.

-For the Bull Terrier, early socialization is paramount to the proper development of the dog’s temperament and a pleasing personality.
-Early exposure to new people, places, things, and experiences will help the dog develop into a well-adjusted adult.
-Even with early socialization and a pleasant temperament, the Bull Terrier should never be fully trusted with other animals; close supervision is always a must for these breeds.
-Some Bull Terriers may get along with cats or dogs they were raised with, but may still be completely intolerant of other dogs they don’t know.
-Introducing new dogs to a Bull Terrier is unwise and friends that visit should be encouraged to leave their pets home.
+Early socialization is crucial for the proper development of the Bull Terrier’s temperament and personality.
+Exposing the dog to new people, places, things, and experiences will help it grow into a well-adjusted adult.
+However, even with early socialization and a pleasant temperament, a Bull Terrier should never be fully trusted with other animals.
+Close supervision is always essential for these breeds.
+Some Bull Terriers may get along with cats or dogs they were raised with, but may still be intolerant of unfamiliar animals.
+Introducing new dogs to a Bull Terrier should be avoided, and visitors should be encouraged to leave their pets at home.

-The Bull Terrier is an intelligent breed and the dog will often display a mind of its own.
-They are independent thinkers and can be difficult to train.
-The breed does however; respond well to consistent and firm training, supervision, and correction.
-Training for a Bull Terrier should begin early in the dog’s life, and should be performed in a calm and assertive manner.
-The breed will not respond to harsh treatment or discipline.
-Pack leadership must be displayed by the owner constantly and consistently, as the Bull Terrier is clever and will test the limits to see what kind of naughty behaviors it will be allowed to get away with.
-Bull Terriers and Miniature Bull Terriers can be self-governing and stubborn; the breeds are not a recommended pet for first-time dog owners or those owners with a meek personality.
+The Bull Terrier is an intelligent breed and often displays a mind of its own.
+It is an independent thinker and can be difficult to train.
+However, the breed responds well to consistent and firm training, supervision, and correction.
+Training should begin early in the dog’s life and should be conducted in a calm, assertive manner.
+The breed does not respond well to harsh treatment or discipline.
+Owners must consistently display leadership, as the Bull Terrier is clever and will test the limits to see what behaviors it can get away with.
+Because of its stubbornness and independent nature, the Bull Terrier is not recommended for first-time dog owners or those with a meek personality.

-Training a Bull Terrier can be a very long process; therefore patience on the part of the owner is needed when working with this breed.
-The Bull Terrier has a relatively short attention span, so training sessions should not be excessively long and should include a variety of activities in order to retain the dog’s interest.
-When the Bull Terrier begins to lose interest in the lesson, which they are regularly known to do, a treat may be used to reestablish the dog’s attention and focus on the lesson.
-Even a well trained Bull Terrier may still try to test the boundaries of poor behavior from time to time; strong leadership, consistent correction, and constant supervision is required to keep control of the Bull Terrier’s strong temperament.
+Training a Bull Terrier can be a lengthy process, requiring patience from the owner.
+The breed has a relatively short attention span, so training sessions should be kept brief and varied to maintain the dog’s interest.
+When a Bull Terrier loses interest in a lesson, a treat can be used to regain its focus.
+Even a well-trained Bull Terrier may test the boundaries of good behavior from time to time.
+Strong leadership, consistent correction, and ongoing supervision are necessary to keep control of the Bull Terrier’s strong temperament.

-The Bull Terrier is also known to suffer from separation anxiety.
-Those considering adding a Bull Terrier to their household should make positively sure that they have enough time to spend with the dog; those who work away from home for long periods of time should perhaps consider a different dog for a pet.
-When left alone for extended periods of time, the Bull Terrier may become destructive or display neurotic and obsessive compulsive habits, like chasing its tail.
-As the Bull Terrier does best when it is the sole pet of a household, getting another dog to keep your dog from feeling lonely when you are away will not solve the problem.
-Some Bull Terriers need to be crated when left alone, in order to prevent destructive behaviors and in some cases this will prove ineffective as members of the breed have been known to injure themselves chewing or busting through even the strongest of crates.
+The Bull Terrier is also prone to separation anxiety.
+Those considering adding a Bull Terrier to their household should ensure they have enough time to spend with the dog.
+People who work away from home for long periods should consider a different breed.
+When left alone for extended periods, the Bull Terrier may become destructive or display neurotic and obsessive-compulsive behaviors, such as tail-chasing.
+Since the Bull Terrier does best as the only pet in a household, getting another dog to alleviate its loneliness when you are away will not solve the problem.
+Some Bull Terriers need to be crated when left alone to prevent destructive behaviors, but even this may be ineffective, as some Bull Terriers have been known to injure themselves chewing or breaking through even the strongest crates.

 GROOMING REQUIREMENTS:

-The Miniature Bull Terrier’s short haired coat requires minimal grooming to keep the dog healthy and attractive.
-A weekly brushing will suffice, as well as a quick rubbing with a towel or chamois to make the coat shine.
-The dog can be wiped clean with a cloth when dirty, but regular bathing is not harmful to the Bull Terrier’s skin or coat so this can be included in its monthly grooming if desired.
+The Miniature Bull Terrier’s short-haired coat requires minimal grooming to keep the dog healthy and looking attractive.
+A weekly brushing is sufficient, along with a quick rubdown using a towel or chamois to enhance the coat’s shine.
+The dog can be wiped clean with a cloth when it gets dirty, but regular bathing is not harmful to the Bull Terrier’s skin or coat, so it can be incorporated into its monthly grooming routine if desired.

-As with all dog breeds, regular attention should be paid to the care and maintenance of the Miniature Bull Terrier’s teeth, eyes, ears, and nails.
-Regular grooming of these areas will help detect health problems early on or prevent them altogether.
+As with all dog breeds, regular attention should be given to the care and maintenance of the Miniature Bull Terrier’s teeth, eyes, ears, and nails.
+Regular grooming of these areas will help detect health problems early or prevent them altogether.

 HEALTH ISSUES: